-I worked with a client whose managers actually set up Outlook to automatically accept meeting invitations, and then let the chirping iPhones guide them from conference room to conference room.
-Subsequently, they truly had no idea what was on their calendars, what was important and what should be skipped.
+I worked with a client whose managers actually configured their Outlook to automatically accept meeting invitations, letting their chirping iPhones lead them from conference room to conference room.
+Subsequently, they had no idea what was on their calendars, let alone what was important and what should be skipped.

-Meetings can be a time-vacuum; like a dog tricked into the car for a ride to the vet, once we find ourselves in a useless meeting, we are trapped.
+Meetings are a time-vacuum; like a dog tricked into the car for a ride to the vet, once we find ourselves in a useless meeting, we are trapped.

-In this post, we wrote about weeding out attending for selfish reasons, but we still need tactics to determine which ones will be a valuable use of our time.
+In this post, I wrote about pruning your calendar for selfish reasons, but we still need tactics to determine which ones will be a valuable use of our time.
 The idea here is to identify which meetings are personally productive – either our gain or our contribution makes it worthwhile – not to determine whether or not the meeting has a right to exist.

 First, Know the Purpose and Potential Impact

 There is no getting around the fact that some meetings are more important than others; for every discussion to create the federal banking system, there are five discussions on whether or not user testing can start on the 17th.
 The first thing to know is what type of meeting is being held:

 - Is the idea for the group to synthesize and give context to information?